 When the family left Johnstown is as yet unclear.
 (10) It has been suggested that the Rev Henry Bunbury went bankrupt and sold it to a John Campion in 1814.
 His sisters or daughters moved to a cottage on Johnstown Lane and were still living there when Mary Moore of Gragecon was a young girl.
 Johnny Couchman believes the last of the Johnstown Bunburys died in about 1937.
 Bun's Bog exists today nearby.

-Footnote 10: Peter Bunbury is on the hunt for Thomas Bunbury who married
+The late Peter Bunbury was on the hunt for Thomas Bunbury who married

 Mary Nolan or "Noulan".
 His information says Thomas was born in